Our gothic universe

-Einstein added a cosmological constant to his equations of general relativity.
-The formulas said the universe should be expanding or contracting, and the new constant protected against a Big Crunch.
-When Edwin Hubble discovered in the 1920s that the universe was expanding, Einstein abandoned the cosmological constant and called it his biggest blunder.
+Early in the days of general relativity, Einstein realized that his formulas said that the universe should be expanding or contracting and he added an extra term to his equations called the cosmological constant to guard against a Big Crunch.
+However, when Edwin Hubble discovered in the 1920s that the universe was expanding, Einstein abandoned the cosmological constant and called it his biggest blunder.

 With the observation of the speeding expansion of the universe, the cosmological constant was revisited.
 The idea is that the universe has an energy field throughout it with constant density.
 Cosmologist Michael Turner coined the term "Dark Energy" to describe this energy field.

 The unexpected behavior of the universe's expansion was discovered only about a decade ago.
 That's about enough time for the scientific community to overcome the shock and verify the measurement was accurate.
 Next came designing more sophisticated equipment to better investigate the phenomenon.
 Soon to be operational, the Dark Energy Survey camera, in conjunction with the Blanco telescope at the Cerro Tololo Inter-American Observatory in Chile, will hopefully begin to catalogue the sky later this year, looking for hints of Dark Energy.

 This is an extraordinarily exciting time in the dark energy saga.
 Over the next years, several facilities will look more carefully at the question of the expansion of the universe, and, hopefully, we will begin to shed some light on the dark.